 - Network with other co-op and economic justice organizations.

 - Travel to local, regional, national worker cooperative conferences.

-- Represent the US at the CICOPA (international worker co-op federation)
+- Represent the US at the international worker co-op federation, CICOPA

-- General Assembly and as part of delegations to other countries.
+- General Assembly and as part of international delegations

 - Board members are not compensated for their time, but USFWC does cover expenses incurred in the course of regular board service, such as travel.

 Questions?
-For more info contact Savanna Lyons at savanna [at] usworker.coop
+For more info, contact membership [at] usworker.coop

 Overview & Candidate Eligibility

 - USFWC is led by a member-elected Board of between 5 and 9 directors.